soinkleined/busstop/README.md

 Using the TFL API, find the corresponding StopPoint(s) and add it/them to the properties/config.ini file.
 You can also configure the number of bussess to display per stop.

-Individual stopids can be found by lookupg for the arrivals at the stop via the TFL website.
+Individual stopids can be found by looking for the arrivals at the stop via the TFL website.
 For example:

 https://tfl.gov.uk/bus/arrivals/490015396S/newington-green/